-Impairment write-backs decreased to £1.4 million in the first half of 2017 from £2.7 million in the same period of 2016 owing primarily to lower levels of deleveraging.
+Impairment expenses were £1.9 million in 2017 compared to £6.2 million gains in 2016 owing primarily to lower levels of deleveraging.
 We expect the bank's impairment charges to pick up amid the more challenging operating environment in the UK which we anticipate as the country negotiates its exit from the EU.
-Co-operative Bank's total coverage ratio at 15% at June 2017 was significantly below the level of its UK peers.
+Co-operative Bank's total coverage ratio at 20% in 2017 was below the average of its UK peers.